microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 > **Note**: You may have issues debugging on macOS Catalina.
 See [issue #3829](https://github.com/microsoft/vscode-cpptools/issues/3829) for details and possible workarounds.

 1. Go back to `helloworld.cpp` so that it is the active file in the editor.
-This is important, because VS Code uses the active file to what you want to debug.
+This is important because VS Code uses the active file to determine what you want to debug.
 2. Press `kb(workbench.action.debug.start)` or from the main menu choose **Run > Start Debugging**.
 Before you start stepping through the source code, let's take a moment to notice several changes in the user interface:

 - The Integrated Terminal appears at the bottom of the source code editor.
 In the **Debug Output** tab, you see output that indicates the debugger is up and running.